lenis2000/LMathNotes/content/_index.md

 ---
-title: "MathNotes Demo Notebook"
+title: "LMathNotes Demo Notebook"
 ---

-### MathNotes Demo Notebook
+### LMathNotes Demo Notebook

 _Principle_: **Notes are immutable.
 Once you write them, they are set in stone.**